Expected icing Friday leads to school closings in Attleboro area

 The North Attleboro Electric Department closed at 11 a.m.

-The National Weather Service in Norton issued a winter weather advisory for the area, and up to an inch of sleet and evening snow showers are possible.
+The National Weather Service in Norton issued a winter weather advisory for the area, and up to an inch of sleet and evening snow showers were possible by late Friday night.

-Temperatures dropped from the upper 40s to below freezing by noon.
+Temperatures dropped from the upper 40s in the morning to below freezing by noon.
 In fact, the thermometer plunged about 10 degrees within a short time.

-Rain was somewhat heavy at times in areas overnight and in the morning, and coupled with the unseasonably warm temperatures, that melted a lot of the snow from last weekend's blizzard.
+Rain was somewhat heavy at times in areas, and coupled with the unseasonably warm temperatures, that melted a lot of the snow from last weekend's blizzard.

-Because of the precipitation, melting snow and frozen ground, there was some flooding, and residents were advised to clear snow and ice from storm drains near their homes.
+Because of the precipitation, melting snow and frozen ground, there was some flooding.

-Any puddles and slush will freeze overnight, and roads will be coated with ice.

 The rain made it difficult to pretreat roads for the expected icing, officials said.